RayRuizheLi/onlineShoppingApplication/README.md

 # Progress Update:

 ## Current state:
-A simple python script with input output.
+Login system optimized login process with a dictionary.
+User can login, register, or proceed as guest.

 ## Next step:
-User can login, register, or proceed as guest
+Draw a diagram.
+Create a catelog that stores items that has inventory, prices.

 ## Bugs
-Missing messages for when the user is not found

-Guest: Go directly to shopping state
-Register: Record username, password, then go to login
-Login: Check if the current username and password exists.
-If it does not, log out.
+None